ietf-wg-webtrans/draft-ietf-webtrans-http3/draft-ietf-webtrans-http3.md

 : WebTransport data stream aborted because the associated WebTransport session has been closed.
 Also used to indicate that the endpoint is no longer reading from the CONNECT stream.

 Specification:

+: This document.

+Name:

+: WT_INVALID_CAPSULE

+Value:

+: 0x0d189ed4

+Description:

+: WebTransport session closed because an invalid capsule was received on the session.

+Specification: